 Take to the beach to enjoy the sunshine

 I’m hoping that unlike me, you have access to a picturesque beach spot near to home.
 If not, then you need to get ordering!
-Go to Amazon to get yourself a blow-up pool like mine, cheap Inflatable palm tree and this beach ball.
+Go to Amazon to get yourself a blow-up pool like mine, a cheap Inflatable palm tree and this beach ball.
 You can do it, set the scene and enjoy.
 Your neighbours will be jealous and eventually ask if they can join you.
 The photo here was actually taken in my back garden years ago when the kids were younger.
 And yes the neighbour’s kids also enjoyed it.

 Have a BBQ in the sunshine

 This is one of my favourite thing to do in sunshiny weather!
 Invite a few friends round.
 You’ll have people willing to donate or contribute drinks, ice, disposable plates and cups and their company.
-A good time can be had by all with only a few hours planning.
+A good time can be had by all with only a few hours of planning.
 Make sure to use disposables and put a bin bag outside in which to dispose of what’s not needed.
 The menu idea is yours.
 You can email me for my jerk chicken recipe.
 It’s easy really, the most important thing is the amazing jerk sauce used to marinate your meat before putting it on the barbecue.
 Don’t stress it, though, do what you are comfortable with doing.
 It’s meant to be a chilled time while you soak up the sunshine.
 I’ve made a post to show you how to make your own Jamaican Jerk Marinade from scratch!

 Did you see our summer BBQ with Aldi products?